walmartlabs/concord-website/docs/api/secret.md

     value;
     - `visibility` - optional, `PUBLIC` (default) or `PRIVATE`.
 See the description of [public and private resources](../getting-started/orgs.html);
+    - `project` - optional, a project name.
+If set, the secret can only be used in the processes of the specified project;

     The rest of the parameters depend of the `type` of the created
     secret: